kaidoj/human-watcher/README.md

 # YouTube Live Webcam Human Detector

-This project watches a YouTube live stream (webcam) and detects humans in real-time, drawing bounding boxes around them and saving the output to a video file.
+This project watches a YouTube live stream (webcam) and detects humans in real-time, drawing bounding boxes around them and saving the processed frames as images.
 It also provides a web interface to view the processed stream in real-time.

 **I'm just doing this for fun.
 This is not for any other use.**